LipoStyle/miami_waiter_training_project/README.md

-# Miami Waiter Training Project 🚀
+# Miami Waiter Training Project 🍸🍽️

-This is a full-stack training platform for waiters and staff at Miami Waiter Training.
+This is a full-stack web application for managing training content and employee information for waiters. [it is still beeing developed]

-It includes:

-- ✅ **Admin Dashboard**
+## Stack

+- **Frontend** → React.js
+- **Backend** → Ruby on Rails 8
+- **Database** → PostgreSQL

+---

+## Features

+✅ Admin can:

-    - Manage Employees
+- Manage Employees (CRUD)
-    - Manage Cocktail Recipes
+- Manage Cocktail Recipes (CRUD)
-    - Manage Food & Dessert Recipes
+- View Dessert & Food Recipes

-- ✅ **Employee Dashboard**
+✅ Employees can:

+- View their Profile
+- View other Employees
-    - Training Modules
+- View Training Materials
 - View Cocktail Recipes
-    - View Other Employees
-    - Profile

 ---

 ## 🏗️ Project Structure